33 Simple Ways to Keep Your Dog Busy Indoors

 Remember that just because you’re stuck inside doesn’t mean the fun has to end.
 Trying to come up with ideas on how to keep your dog busy can be more exhausting than actually getting up and doing it.
 So whether you’re looking for some

-So whether you’re looking for some fun indoor games to play with your dog or just some easy ways to keep your dog busy try out some of these indoor activities with your pup.
-They’re a simple way to help keep your dog mentally and physically active, even when indoors.
+So whether you’re looking for some fun indoor games to play with your dog when it’s raining or just some easy ways to keep your dog busy while you’re at work this list will help.
+These activities are a simple way to help keep your dog mentally and physically active while indoors.

-Here’s 33 simple ways to keep your dog busy indoors.
+Here’s a list of 33 simple ways to keep your dog busy indoors.

 1. Play The Which Hand Game